 Marquina G, Manzano A, Casado A. Targeted Agents in Cervical Cancer: Beyond Bevacizumab.
 Curr Oncol Rep. 2018 Apr 2;20(5):40. doi: 10.1007/s11912-018-0680-3.

 Olusola P, Banerjee H, V Philley J, Dasgupta S. Human Papilloma Virus-Associated Cervical Cancer and Health Disparities.
 Cells.
 2019 Jun 21;8(6):622. doi: 10.3390/cells8060622.

 Tsikouras P, Zervoudis S, Manav B, Tomara E, Iatrakis G, Romanidis C, Bothou A, Galazios G. Cervical cancer: screening, diagnosis and staging.
 J BUON.
 Mar-Apr 2016;21(2):320-5.

 Wardak S. Human Papillomavirus (HPV) and cervical cancer.
 Med Dosw Mikrobiol.
 2016;68(1):73-84.

 Zhang S, McNamara M, Batur P. Cervical Cancer Screening: What's New?
 Updates for the Busy Clinician.
 Am J Med.
 2018 Jun;131(6):702.e1-702.e5. doi: 10.1016/j.amjmed.2018.01.020.
 Epub 2018 Feb 3.

-FAQs from users: 'Does cervical cancer always result from HPV infection?', 'Can cervical cancer be prevented?', 'Can cervical cancer be cured?', 'What is recurrent cervical cancer?' and 'What does cervical cancer IIIB mean?'.
+FAQs from users: 'Is it possible to become a mother after cervical cancer?', 'Does cervical cancer always result from HPV infection?', 'Can cervical cancer be prevented?', 'Can cervical cancer be cured?', 'What is recurrent cervical cancer?' and 'What does cervical cancer IIIB mean?'.